UnitedTechnoInc/bumpcare-ai/README.md

 Pregnancy care is one of the **most critical and high-risk** areas in healthcare.
 Doctors and nurses face daily challenges during outpatient consultations:

 - **High Patient Volume & Time Pressure**
-  Doctors see dozens of pregnant patients every day, each with complex medical histories, lab reports, and scan results.
-Reviewing everything manually in limited consultation time increases the risk of oversight.

 - **Fragmented Data Across Reports**
-  Patient information is spread across lab sheets, ultrasound reports, blood pressure logs, and medical records.
-Consolidating this manually is inefficient and error-prone.

 - **Missed Risk Detection**
-  Conditions such as pre-eclampsia, gestational diabetes, fetal growth restriction, thyroid imbalance, and anemia require early detection.
-Failure to identify these risks on time may lead to severe complications for mother and baby.

 - **Cognitive Overload for Doctors**
-  Doctors must interpret multiple results while making clinical judgments quickly.
-Nurses assisting in assessments may lack the time or expertise to interpret results fully.

 - **Lack of Real-time Evidence Support**
-  Doctors often cannot access the latest research papers or clinical guidelines during consultations, making it harder to provide evidence-backed care consistently.

 ➡️ These gaps directly affect **maternal safety, fetal development, and quality of care**.